Insights & Articles

 COVID and the Courts – How the Court System is Adapting to the Pandemic

-The COVID-19 pandemic has changed the way things are done across many industries and the legal profession has had to adapt as well.
+The COVID-19 pandemic has changed the way things are done across many industries.
+How is the Ontario Court System adapting to the COVID-19 Pandemic?

 On March 15, 2020, the Ontario Superior Court of Justice suspended all but urgent matters.
 Because the Court has a constitutional responsibility to ensure access to justice remains available, they have taken a number of steps to re-open and begin hearing matters again.

-The London Courthouse began to permit in-court hearings in early July, starting with criminal and family law trials and other hearings that are urgent or had been scheduled to be heard during the suspension of Court operations.
-The Ontario Ministry of the Attorney General has implemented a number of safeguards in order to re-open, including limiting capacity and reconfiguring courtrooms to allow for physical distancing, setting up plexiglass barriers and enhancing cleaning procedures for courtrooms.
-Members of the public are encouraged not to attend the courthouse unless they have matters before the court or business to conduct at the courthouse, and all persons are required to go through a COVID-19 screening process before entering the courthouse.
+The London Courthouse began to permit in-court hearings in early July, starting with hearings that are urgent or had been scheduled to be heard during the suspension of Court operations.
+The Ontario Ministry of the Attorney General has implemented a number of safeguards in order to re-open.
+These include limiting capacity and reconfiguring courtrooms to allow for physical distancing, setting up plexiglass barriers, and enhancing cleaning procedures.
+Members of the public are encouraged not to attend the courthouse unless they have matters before the court or business to conduct at the courthouse.
+All persons are required to go through a COVID-19 screening process before entering the courthouse.